fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

   article has another styling than the other buttons when the active article is shown.)
 * BONUS: Add a button that shows all articles at the same time.
-* BONUS: update the title depending on what article is shown.
-You can watch the useState/useEffect video below for an example if we don't go through this during class.
+* ~~BONUS: update the webpage title in the tab-bar depending on what article is shown.
+You can watch the useState/useEffect video below for an example if we don't go through this during class.~~
 * Make sure you commit and push your work to a public github repo (or a private repo but by also inviting me as a contributor).
 * When you are done with all the assignments, add a link to your GitHub repo in